What Is A Long-Term Care Facility? Find Out Here

 Pros of Life in a Continuing Care Retirement Community (CCRC) :

-One of the benefits of living in a retirement community is having access to staff members who provide assistance with daily activities, so you do not have to rely on family members or friends anymore.
+One of the benefits of living in a CCRC is having access to staff members who provide assistance with daily activities, so you do not have to rely on family members or friends anymore.
 Also, it can be very beneficial for people who need assistance with certain activities but want to stay in the community they are used to living in.

 Cons of Life in a Continuing Care Retirement Community (CCRC) :